My food receipts for a family of 7

 Lori Hallfrisch of Southernstyle kennel

-Forwarded with permission of the author for use by anyone for the benefit of our
+Forwarded with permission of the author for use by anyone for the benefit

 fight against the AR movement.